 Smoking Effects on the Human Body

-* Toxic ingredients in cigarette smoke travel throughout the body, causing damage in several different ways.
+* Toxic components in cigarette smoke circulate throughout the body, inflicting harm in various ways.

 The effects of smoking..